fmi-basel/ripple-detection/README.md

 # Ripple Detection Toolkit

 ## Overview
-This repository provides MATLAB workflows for integrated analysis of hippocampal ripple events from electrophysiology,
+This repository provides MATLAB workflows for integrated analysis of hippocampal ripple events from electrophysiology.

 ## What This Repository Can Do